Millennium celebrations: UTC–5

 In Ottawa, Canadian Prime Minister Jean Chrétien presided over celebrations on Parliament Hill, which included artistic performances and a midnight fireworks display launched from the Peace Tower.

 Fireworks were launched from the CN Tower in Toronto.

-Blues singer Richard "Hock" Walsh planned to have a concert with Rita Chiarelli on 31 December to celebrate the new millennium but died just hours before the concert was due to take place.
+Blues singer Richard "Hock" Walsh planned to have a concert in Peterborough with Rita Chiarelli on 31 December to celebrate the new millennium but died just hours before the concert was due to take place.

 In Montreal, thousands attended a Celine Dion millennium concert at Molson Centre, which concluded her Let's Talk About Love World Tour.
-Also, fireworks were launched over Mount Royal.

 In New York City's Times Square, a new Times Square Ball made of Waterford Crystal was commissioned and organizers expected a total attendance exceeding two million spectators.
 Times Square staged a series of live performances lasting nearly 24 hours, from 6:30 a.m. on 31 December to 6:10 a.m. on 1 January, with performances and musical styles from all over the world representing the countries that were entering the year 2000 at each hour.
-The ball drop was broadcast live during ABC 2000 Today with Peter Jennings and Dick Clark in the United States, and worldwide via 2000 Today.
-Meanwhile, elsewhere in the city, in Madison Square Garden, Billy Joel was performing a special concert to celebrate the new millennium.
+The ball drop was broadcast live during ABC 2000 Today with Peter Jennings and Dick Clark (whose regular New Year's Rockin' Eve did not air) in the United States, and worldwide via 2000 Today.

+Meanwhile, elsewhere in the city, the Rose Center for Earth and Space, which would open to the public later in 2000, held a pre-opening black tie gala with performances by Philippe Petit, best known for his 1974 tightrope walk between the Twin Towers of the World Trade Center, and Eartha Kitt.
+At Madison Square Garden, Billy Joel was performing a special concert to celebrate the new millennium.
 Leading up to the first few moments of 2000, Joel sang a special song titled "2000 Years".
 After that, there was a brief countdown to the year 2000 and at the stroke of midnight, Joel sang "Auld Lang Syne", a song traditionally sung in the western world at the stroke of midnight in the first few seconds of the new year.
 The concert was released on an album titled "2000 Years: The Millennium Concert" in May 2000.

 The jam band Phish played a millennium concert in Big Cypress, Florida, that lasted nearly ten hours.
 A millennium celebration was held at Walt Disney World in Florida, primarily at the Epcot theme park.